sameer-patil/reportor/ARTIFACT-APPENDIX.md

 5. Test:
 docker run hello-world

-Step 3: Download and Build the ReporTor Server-side Container
+Step 3: Download and Build the ReporTor local test server
-1. Download the provided ReporTor Server-side container
+1. Download the ReporTor from https://github.com/sameer-patil/reportor
 2. Extract the ZIP file to a folder on your computer (remember this location).
 3. Open a new terminal window and locate the just extracted folder.
 4. If you're using Docker Desktop, make sure it's running.